vladimir-tutin/Plex-Auto-Collections/README.md

 ## Radarr

-When parsing TMBd, IMDb, or Trakt lists, the script will finds movies that are on the list but missing from Plex.
+When parsing TMDb, IMDb, or Trakt lists, the script will finds movies that are on the list but missing from Plex.
 If a TMDb and Radarr config are supplied, then you can add those missing movies to Radarr.

 Here's the full set of configurations:
 ```yaml